How to Get Rid of Rabbits (and Keep Them Away)

 keep deer out of a garden

-Whether you’re fencing off just the garden or your entire property, it’s hard to go wrong with a good fence.
+Whether you’re fencing off just the garden beds or your entire property, it’s hard to go wrong with a good fence.
 However, you can’t just build a chicken wire fence above ground and expect that to stop them.

 #5 – Exclusionary Devices